firebolt-db/firebolt-node-sdk/README.md

 <a id="getbyid"></a>
 #### getById

-Returns engine using engine ID and account ID.
+Returns engine using engine ID

 ```typescript
 import { Firebolt } from 'firebolt-sdk'